Financing the additional supply of strategic materials

 Strategic Reserve FAQs

-Strategic Reserve support is available to eligible Australian businesses and project proponents involved in the supply, processing, transport or storage of strategic materials, including fuel and critical minerals, where those materials are deemed nationally important and vulnerable to supply disruption.
+Strategic Reserve support is available to eligible Australian businesses and project proponents involved in the supply, processing, transport or storage of strategic materials, including critical minerals, where those materials are deemed nationally important and vulnerable to supply disruption.

 Access is not open‑ended and is limited to transactions that: